-In application of IFRIC 23 of tax uncertainties in force as of January 1, 2020, the Fiduciary as of December 31st, and June 30th, 2022 does not present tax uncertainties derived from uncertain tax positions or treatments that generate a provision for this concept, taking into account that the process of income and complementary taxes is regulated under the current tax framework.
+In application of IFRIC 23 of tax uncertainties in force as of January 1, 2020, the Trust Company As of December 31st and June 30th, 2024 does not present tax uncertainties derived from uncertain tax positions or treatments that generate a provision for this concept, taking into account that the process of income and complementary taxes is regulated under the current tax framework.
 Therefore, there are no risks that may involve an additional fiscal liability.

-22. Transactions with related parties
+23. Transactions with related parties